 Checking for broken links on a website is one of the most important jobs of a website owner.
 Broken links are one of the most damaging things that can happen to a website.
 When a website is filled with broken links, it generates a lot of unfavourable perceptions and consequences.

-Broken links are now considered a big problem on the internet since they affect so many websites.
+Why Broken Links Are Bad For Webmasters is because it is considered a big problem on the internet since they affect so many websites.
 The general causes of broken links include: websites not being maintained with the proper degree of attention, the design of the website and how material is presented inside the site continually changing, and the enormous occurrence of websites closing down.

 Hyperlinks are an important part of websites because they help users navigate between pages and guide them in the right direction outside of the site.
 A website without links is like a stack of documents stacked on top of each other with no rhyme or reason and no intelligent method to find the information you need.